BlockchainLabsNZ/bankorus_contracts_audit/audit/README.md

 - None found

 ## Observations

+Initially tokens can be minted causing the totalSupply to increase, however once the function `finishMinting()` has been called tokens cannot be minted again.

 The developers have chosen to restrict transferrability of tokens when the contract owner deems necessary.

 ```